vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

   - name: SAPProGloveTransferOrder.pbmx
     url: /assets/2024-10-25/SAPProGloveTransferOrder.pbmx
 ---
 In [part one](/Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html) and [part two](/Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html) of our ProGlove mini-series, we discussed the basics of integrating ProGlove scanners into Peakboard applications.
 We used both the USB and MQTT modes to get the scan event and related metadata.
-We also discussed options to send feedback to the scanner operator, such as a light with various colors or even a small display that's mounted to the scanner.
+We also discussed options to send feedback to the scanner operator, such as a light with various colors and a small display that's mounted to the scanner.

-In this article, you will learn how to put together what we've already learned in order to build a complete use case.
+In this article, we'll put together what we've already learned, in order to build a complete use case.
 We will handle a typical transfer order from SAP using only Peakboard and ProGlove.

 ## Process overview

-A transfer order in SAP is a standard object that indicates that some goods must be collected from the warehouse and moved to different location.
+In SAP, a transfer order is a standard object that indicates that some goods must be collected from the warehouse and moved to different location.
 Transfer orders can be used to feed production needs or to fulfill a customer order.
-These transfer orders are usually handled with SAP transaction LT01, LT02, etc. in the SAP system.
+Transfer orders are usually handled in SAP with transaction LT01, LT02, etc.

-Here's the process for handling a transfer order in our ProGlove and Peakboard scenario:
+Here's the process for handling a transfer order with ProGlove and Peakboard:

 1. The worker scans a QR code to indicate the start of a new transfer order process.
 1. The system looks up the next untouched transfer order from SAP.